All Episodes

 We have another presidential campaign going on here.

-Why do we have to cover it?
+Why do we have to cover this?

 It's just guilt by association.

-You can't, you can't hold him accountable for this.
+You can't hold him accountable for this.

 What are you trying to do?

-Just work everybody up into it, Tizzy.
+Just work everybody up into a tizzy?

-This just isn't right.
+This just isn't right, Rush.

-Just you just shouldn't be doing it.
+You just shouldn't be doing this.

 Well, this is what I've been trying to say for the past couple of weeks here, maybe even longer.

-And that is these people on the left do politics in a very aggressive way, and they try to stay on offense as much as possible.
+And that is, these people on the left do politics in a very aggressive way, and they try to stay on offense as much as possible.

 I'm sick and tired of being on defense.

-And play the game by the rules and the customs and the traditions that they establish.
+I want to go on offense as well and play the game by the rules and the customs and the traditions that they establish.

 So if they can come after religious institutions on the right, which haven't done anything, by the way, we can certainly ask these questions of Barack Obama.